Dabl at Home

 Change your landscaping.

 While you are perfecting your snake proof landscaping, make sure to eliminate any hiding places that will attract snakes around your home.
-Snakes look for dark, damp places to rest, such as cracks, crevices, and holes.
+Although rattlesnakes can survive in diverse habitats, rattlesnakes will always look for dark, damp places to rest because that is where they feel safe, such as cracks, crevices, and holes.
 Carefully inspect the exterior of your home for any cracks or crevices and fix any damaged gutters or piping, as snakes could use these paths to sneak into your house.
-Also, be wary of wood piles and compost or mulch piles, as these are often unattractive and are places where snakes like to hide.
+If you have any outdoor wood piles, it would be wise to remove them.
+Also, be wary of compost or mulch piles, as these are often unattractive and are places where snakes like to hide.
+Keep in mind that areas with heavy underbrush around your property or on hiking trails you may frequent could become snake havens during rattlesnake season.

 Know what to do if you find a venomous snake.